= 30

 6 shiitake mushroom caps

-Place the sage, parsley, chives, lemon juice, pure maple syrup, sherry, olive oil, brown sugar and salt in a blender and puree until smooth.
+Place the sage, chives, lemon juice, pure maple syrup, sherry, olive oil, brown sugar and salt in a blender and puree until smooth.

 Cut the lamb into eight, one-ounce cubes.
 Combine the marinade and lamb in a zipper bag.
 Allow to marinate in the refrigerator at least four hours (overnight is best).